OGx09/Fortress/README.md

 # Fortress

 Fortress is a small project which demonstrate how to use Jetpack Compose and other latest Android libraries.
 The architecture used in Fortress is the well known MVVM.

+<br/><br/>Current, the delete and search buttons are not working.
+I would complete the implementationn once I'm free.

 <br/><br/>Some libraries used in the project include but not limited to:

 - Coil - For loading images